pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
+│       │
+│       ├──pull_and_save_cases_data.ipynb/                   <- Notebook used to test pulling COVID19 cases data
+│       ├──pull_news_headlines.ipynb/                        <- Notebook used to test pulling news headlines for covid19
+│       ├──covid19_eda.ipynb/                                <- Notebook used to explore and plot covid19 data
+│       ├──covid19_forecasting_model_development.ipynb/      <- Notebook used for time series model development (global) │       ├──covid19_forecasting_model_development_country_level.ipynb/      <- Notebook used for time series model development (country)
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+│       ├──covid19_forecasting_model_development.ipynb/      <- Notebook used for time series model development (global) │   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
+├── src/                              <- Source data for the project │       ├──data_acquistion.ipynb/                            <- Script for pulling covid case data from API and writing to s3 │       ├──create_database.ipynb/                            <- Script for creating either a SQLlite db or a RDS db │       ├──get_news.ipynb/                                   <- Script for getting BBC news headliens for covid-19 │
 ├── test/                             <- Files necessary for running model tests (see documentation below) │